The last sound heard before the silence

 My half-guessed comprehension bare,

-And learned at last to wait upon a glance,
+And learned, at last, to wait upon a glance,

-Upon small words scratched on slate.
+On small words scratched upon the slate.

 As days to years enlarged their rule,

 All records writ within my skull were smudged,

 All songs and music drifted off to send

 Pale emblems of their realms as tribute

 To that stone that once had formed a throne,